-The procedures for the registration of each category vary depending on a precedent registration.
-For those products that do not have a precedent, the applicant first needs to request a permit at SENASA to carry out efficacy evaluation trials prior to the registration of each product.
-SENASA's requirements to grant authorization for the aforementioned trials is listed and described in Annex 2 of Supreme Decree 015-2015-MINAGRI.
-They subsequently need to get a permit from SENASA to import samples for those trials.
-The Efficacy Evaluation Trial permit has a validity of one year.
+The registration procedures for each product category may vary depending on whether or not a precedent registration exists.
+If there is no precedent, the applicant must first request a permit from SENASA to conduct efficacy evaluation trials before registering the product.
+SENASA's requirements for granting authorization for these trials are listed and described in Annex 2 of Supreme Decree 015-2015-MINAGRI.
+Once the permit is granted, the applicant must obtain another permit from SENASA to import samples for the trials.
+The permit for Efficacy Evaluation Trials is valid for one year.

 Section VI.
-Other Requirements, Regulations and Registration Measures
+Other Requirements, Regulations, and Registration Measures: